 But what does it mean to be shown as a regional maker?
 Taking part gives exposure and creates sales and further opportunities to exhibit and sell.
 Many makers explain that is has helped them to feel part of a network and a community where they can bounce ideas off others and see what else is going on.
 For others who were selected soon after graduating, it gave them confidence and validation and built their CVs; for all makers selected it provides a focus to make new work, often trying out new ideas or a bigger scale.
 Our survey of makers who have taken part in Made in the Middle exhibitions over the years shows that Craftspace’s organisation, communication and support are consistent and invaluable, helping the makers develop creatively and become more successful and better known.
 “It definitely supported my application to key national craft fairs, led to press coverage and gallery exhibition invitations.”
 As Esther Lord puts it, “It is important for local people to see what is being produced, often in hidden little workshops and studios, and hopefully to be interested and inspired by it, and perhaps see the value in support generally for the arts, and preserving and celebrating craft and making skills.”

 Like all craft, a wonderful range of stories is encompassed in the individual lives of makers from the Made in the Middle series.
 Mike Gell and Jane Moore have each contributed significantly to sales of handmade jewellery through their regional retail outlets.
 Anna Lorenz had her first career as a telecoms engineer and when she trained as a goldsmith she had “an affinity with a ‘hands-on approach’ and working with metal in a more technical sense”.
 Likewise Kevin Grey retrained as a silversmith after twenty years making specialist parts in sheet metal for luxury cars; he has incorporated his knowledge of technology, such as laser and tig welding, gained from his industrial environment into his sinuous silver objects.
 A commitment to sustainability, considered use and re-use of materials and embracing new technology come up time and again as reference points.
-Ruth Spaak’s mixed media, Sharon Porteous’ textiles, Zoë Hillyard’s ceramics and Andrew Holmes’ furniture are all examples of re-use and recycling.
+Ruth Spaak’s mixed media, Sharon Porteous’ textiles, Zoë Hillyard’s ceramic patchwork and Andrew Holmes’ furniture are all examples of re-use and recycling.
 Jennifer Collier, an exhibitor in 2012, is another thoughtful recycler, making use of found paper, which led to a high profile commission for the cover design of the book ‘The Thoughtful Dresser’, winner of the Orange Prize for Fiction.
 Pottinger & Cole’s commitment to sustainability led them to root the fabrication of their furniture and products in the Midlands, all materials and skills sourced within a ten mile radius of their studio.

 I look forward to seeing the next Made in the Middle, to finding out about new techniques, to see and support makers both established and new and to test the pulse of contemporary craft as illustrated by the selected works.